BBillot/SynthSeg/README.md

 \
 :tada: Update 29/10/2021: SynthSeg is now available on the dev version of [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)   !! :tada: \
-See [here](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) on how to use it
+See [here](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) on how to use it.
 \
 \
 \
-In this repository, we present SynthSeg, the first convolutional neural network to readily segment brain MRI scans of any contrast and resolution, with an predictions at 1mm isotropic resolution, regardless of the input resolution.
-Additionally, the proposed model is robust to:
+In this repository, we present SynthSeg, the first convolutional neural network to segment brain scans of any contrast and resolution, without retraining or fine-tuning.
+In addition, SynthSeg is also robust to:
-- a wide array of subject populations: from young and healthy to ageing and diseased subjects with prominent atrophy,
+- a wide array of subject populations: from young and healthy to ageing and diseased subjects,
 - white matter lesions,
-- and scans with or without preprocessing (bias field corruption, skull stripping, intensity normalisation, registration to template).
+- scans with or without preprocessing, including bias field corruption, skull stripping, intensity normalisation, template registration, etc.

-As a result, SynthSeg only relies on a single model, which we distribute here.
-We emphasise that this model can be used out-of-the-box without retraining or fine-tuning, and can run on the GPU (6s per scan) as well as the CPU (1min).
+As a result, SynthSeg relies on a single model that can be used out-of-the-box without retraining or fine-tuning.
+Here, we distribute the open-source model along with the corresponding code to enable researchers to run SynthSeg on their own data.
+We emphasise that predictions are given at 1mm isotropic resolution (regardless of the resolution of the input images), and can be obtained either by running on the GPU (6s per scan) or on the CPU (1min).
 \
 \
 ![Generation examples](data/README_figures/segmentations.png)